NCAR/obs2ioda/obs2ioda-v2/README.md

    ```bash
    find . -name *libbufr*
    ```
-4. Run CMake to configure the build next.
+4. Next, run CMake to configure the build.
 Specify the `CMAKE_BUILD_TYPE` option to set the build type.
 Currently, the supported types are `Release`, `RelWithDebInfo`, and `Debug`.
 Don't forget to include the path to the NCEP BUFR library:
    ```bash
    cmake <OBS2IODA_ROOT_DIR> -DNCEP_BUFR_LIB=<NCEP_BUFR_LIB_PATH> -DCMAKE_BUILD_TYPE=<BUILD_TYPE>
    ```